 The majority of commercially available sound-absorbing materials are fiber based, as fibrous provide cavities between the fibers that allow sound waves to enter.
 The fibers can move against each other, allowing the energy of the sound waves to be converted to friction easily.

 Tecman provides acoustic insulation pads made using a range of fibrous acoustic insulation materials.
 Although the properties of the individual materials vary, automotive insulation solutions from Tecman are all designed to provide highly efficient acoustic absorption while reducing the weight and environmental impact of vehicles.
-The acoustic materials provided by Tecman include natural fibers, multi-layer fine fibers, lightweight Neptune and high-loft insulation materials.11, 12
+The acoustic materials provided by Tecman include lightweight ultra-fine fibre, multi-layer fine fibres, high-loft insulation, and needle punch materials.11, 12

 Recently, Tecman has invested in new machinery and processes and this investment has increased the capacity as well as the size of acoustic insulation components that can be manufactured.
 The new machinery stamps out parts up to 520 mm x 1500 mm (the previous capacity was 320 mm x 1000 mm).
 To aid application, bespoke components are available in various presentation formations, such as scrim lamination, scrim variations, clip insertion, zone coated adhesive, strip coated adhesive, tape application, sealed, crimped and open edges.13